KittyGiraudel/sass-guidelines/en/_syntax.md

 Lists should respect the following guidelines:

+* either inlined or multilines;
-* unless it is too long to fit on an 80-character line, always display it on a single line;
+* necessarily on multilines if too long to fit on an 80-character line;
-* unless it is used as is for CSS purposes, always use comma as a delimiter;
+* unless used as is for CSS purposes, always comma separated;
-* unless it is empty or nested within another list, never write the parenthesis;
-* never add a trailing comma.
+* always wrapped in parenthesis;
+* trailing comma if multilines, not if inlined.

 <div class="code-block">
   <div class="code-block__wrapper" data-syntax="scss">
 {% highlight scss %}
 // Yep
-$font-stack: 'Helvetica', 'Arial', sans-serif;
+$font-stack: ('Helvetica', 'Arial', sans-serif);

-// Nope
+// Yep
-$font-stack:
+$font-stack: (
   'Helvetica',
   'Arial',
-  sans-serif;
+  sans-serif,
+);

 // Nope
 $font-stack: 'Helvetica' 'Arial' sans-serif;

 // Nope
-$font-stack: ('Helvetica', 'Arial', sans-serif);
+$font-stack: 'Helvetica', 'Arial', sans-serif;

 // Nope
 $font-stack: ('Helvetica', 'Arial', sans-serif,);